RichardDooling/Entertainment_Law/Defamation_Privacy/Defamation_Privacy.md

 A summary of events leading up to the lawsuit:

-> Thomas Hauser wrote a book, *The Execution of Charles Horman,* which developed the thesis of Ed Horman, Charles' father, the US military in Chile had known and approved of the killing of his son by Pinochet's troops.
+> Thomas Hauser wrote a book, *The Execution of Charles Horman,* which developed the thesis of Ed Horman, Charles' father, that the US military in Chile had known and approved of the killing of his son by Pinochet's troops.
 Four years later, Costa-Gavras made a well-received movie, *Missing*, starring Jack Lemmon in the role of Ed Horman and Sally Field as his wife. *Missing* was a fictionalized version of the book, *Execution*, with the U.S. military head named Ray Tower.
 Davis, who had not sued the book's author or publisher, sued the movie director and studio for defamation.
 The legal issue posed by the case was whether there was any evidence of "actual malice" that would satisfy the *New York Times* standard.

 > Paul C. Weiler, Gary Myers, *Entertainment, Media, and the Law: Text, Cases, and Problems* (4th Ed.
 2011).